 Andrea Riseborough (Detective Muldoon), Demian Bichir (Goodman), John Cho (Peter Spencer), Jacki Weaver (Lorna Moody), Frankie Faison (William Matheson), Lin Shaye (Faith Matheson), William Sadler (Detective Wilson), Betty Gilpin (Betty Spencer), Zoe Fish (Melinda Landers), Tara Westwood (Fiona Landers), Dave Brown (Sam Landers), Joel Marsh Garland (Detective Greco)

 The Ju-on/The Grudge series has led to no less than thirteen films to date.
-The series started with the tv movie School Ghost Story G (1998).
+The series started with segments of the tv movie School Ghost Story G (1998).
 Director Takashi Shimizu expanded on the basics he had created there with the video-released films Ju-on (2000) and Ju-on 2 (2000).
 This was followed by the theatrically released Ju-on: The Grudge (2003), which became an international hit, and its sequel Ju-on: The Grudge 2 (2003), both from Shimizu.
 To celebrate the tenth anniversary of the original films, two further films of an hour long apiece were commissioned and released simultaneously with Ju-on: Girl in Black (2009) and Ju-on: Old Lady in White (2009).
-There was a further theatrically released reboot Ju-on: The Beginning of the End (2014) and its sequel Ju-on: The Final Curse (2015), plus Sadako vs Kayako (2016), a crossover with the Ring series, and the tv series Ju-on: The Curse (2020- ).
+There was a further theatrically released reboot Ju-on: The Beginning of the End (2014) and its sequel Ju-on: The Final Curse (2015), plus Sadako vs Kayako (2016), a crossover with the Ring series, and the tv series Ju-on: Origins (2020).

 I felt zero enthusiasm for The Grudge.
 It was the revival of a franchise that nobody asked to see.
 Moreover, it was the revival of a franchise that you feel has creatively exhausted all possibilities it had with nine full-length Japanese films and three American-made ones.
 What else was there for such an over-mined idea to do but keep repeating itself?